Ask Experts Questions for FREE Help!

 Disconnected ozonator from control board, GFCI breaker trips

 I disconnect everything described above from the control board and again, after 20 minutes or so, the breaker tripped.
-I set the breaker three separate times and it tripped three times after the described period of time.
+I set the breaker three separate times and it tripped three times after the described period.

 To eliminate the possibility of it being the GFCI breaker I bypassed the GFCI breaker and ran the spa fused/protected only by the breaker in the main panel.
 Waited 30 minutes and the breaker did not trip.